 The New Testament is equally clear as to how we are to take care of the poor.
-One verse that nicely summarizes our expected altruism is found in the first epistle of John: “If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?
-Dear children let us not love with words or tongue but with action and in truth” (1 John 3:17-18).
-Equally important is Matthew 25:31-46.
+One verse that nicely summarizes our expected charity is found in the first Epistle of John: “If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?
+Dear children, let us not love with words or tongue but with action and in truth” (1 John 3:17–18).
+Equally important is Matthew 25:31–46.
 Now, this judgment precedes Christ’s millennial reign and is often referred to as the “judgment of nations,” in which those assembled before Christ will be divided into two groups—the sheep on His right side and the goats on His left.
 Those on the left will be sent to the “eternal fire prepared for the devil and his angels” (v.
 41), whereas those on the right will receive their eternal inheritance (v.34).
-Noteworthy, however, is the language Christ used in addressing these separated groups.
-The sheep were basically commended for taking care of the poor, the sick, the imprisoned, and the vulnerable.
-The goats, on the other hand, were chastised for their lack of concern and action toward them.
-When the righteous asked Him when they did these things, Christ responded by saying “Whatever you did for one of the least of these brothers of mine, you did for me.”
+Noteworthy, however, is the language Christ uses in addressing these separated groups.
+The sheep are basically commended for taking care of the poor, the sick, the imprisoned, and the vulnerable.
+The goats, on the other hand, are chastised for their lack of concern and action toward them.
+When the righteous ask Him when they did these things, Christ responds by saying, “Whatever you did for one of the least of these brothers of mine, you did for me.”

-Now, we are not to misconstrue this as meaning the good works of the sheep factored into their gaining salvation; rather, these good works were the “fruit” or evidence of their having been saved by grace (Ephesians 2:8-10), further evidencing that a commitment to Christ will indeed be accompanied with undeniable evidence of a transformed life.
-Remember, we were created to do good works which God prepared in advance for us to do, and the “good works” Christ spoke of in Matthew 25 included taking care of the poor and suffering.
+Now, we are not to misconstrue this as meaning the good works of the sheep factored into their gaining salvation; rather, these good works were the “fruit” or evidence of their having been saved by grace (Ephesians 2:8–10), further evidencing that a commitment to Christ will indeed be accompanied by undeniable evidence of a transformed life.
+Remember, we were created to do good works, which God prepared in advance for us to do, and the “good works” Christ speaks of in Matthew 25 included taking care of the poor and suffering.